phfaist/flm/README.md

 parser is based on [*pylatexenc 3*](https://github.com/phfaist/pylatexenc) (which is currently still in development).

-LLM is used to write the contents of the [Error Correction Zoo](https://errorcorrectionzoo.org/) in a way that is intuitive for scientists, flexible, and robust.
+As an example use case, LLM is used to write the contents of the [Error Correction Zoo](https://errorcorrectionzoo.org/) in a way that is intuitive for scientists, flexible, and robust.
 It is easily extensible, does not require new types of syntax and avoids the necessity of blending in HTML (as is often required for